akashr050/abstractive_summarizer/README.md

 ```
 python3 basic_rnn_evaluation.py
 ```
-7) This evaluation script will save the model outputs as txt file in your workspace directory.
+7) This evaluation script will save the model outputs as title_out.txt file in your workspace directory.
 8)
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.